Apteromantis aptera

 Apteromantis aptera is a species of praying mantis endemic to the Iberian Peninsula.
 It was first described by José María Hugo de la Fuente Morales in 1894.
 It was previously considered to be endangered by the IUCN, but has been downgraded to least concern, as the populations are rising and they are spreading to new habitats in south-central Spain and southern Portugal.

-Geographic distribution of the Iberic endemism Apteromantis aptera marked on orange.

 This species may be brown, grey or green in colour.
 They can be distinguished from other mantids by the very angular eyes that taper to (upward and outwards facing) points.
 The nymphs hide low down in grasses and jump with agility, making them difficult to tell apart from small grasshoppers.